4hwc/4HWCAutonomousCar/README.md

 The goal is to set up a vehicle moving autonomously.

-To achieve that goal, we are developing a simulation software : **Prototype of Autonomous Vehicle**
+To achieve that goal, we are developing a simulation software: **Prototype of Autonomous Vehicle**

 Visualize in real time on a screen the movement of a vehicle from its initial position to its final position according to the instructions provided and its orientation at each moment on a rectangular surface.
 Throughout the process, an artificial intelligence (voice) improves the user experience.